-This menu option shows the preset message list.
+This menu option shows the draft message list.
 Scroll through the list using the up/down navigation keys.

-- Edit: You can edit a selected message. - ▶ Delete: Deletes the selected preset message.
+- View: You can view a selected message. - Delete: Deletes the selected draft message. - Edit: You can edit a selected message. - ▶ Delete All: Allows you to erase all messages.